Mid Cornwall · TR14 · Cornwall Council West

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Camborne, that work is shaped by the place itself — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward miners' cottages and Victorian terraces.
+Every Camborne project we take on begins with reading the local context — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward Victorian terraces and miners' cottages.

 Why Camborne is its own job.

 Camborne sits within the World Heritage Site buffer; mining heritage features are protected and design statements need to address industrial character.
 Trevithick Road, Cross Street and the Conservation Area carry tighter material expectations.
+That sets the scene before any design work begins.
 For renovation specifically, parts of Camborne sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes.
-That's why we treat every Camborne project as a TR14-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Camborne application gets approved at eight weeks or stalls in committee.
+The Victorian terraces that dominate Camborne (and continue out toward Redruth) set the tone for any renovation scheme here.

 Planning note